MaxHastings/Celery/docs/User Documentation.md

 ### Get Account Balance

-Retrieves the number of tokens in your account balance for the specified wallet address.
+Retrieves the number of tokens in the account balance for the specified wallet address.

 ```
 Parameters: address (Address)